Sorry, paparazzi, celebs now get private treatment at LAX

 - 'Love and Trouble': Claire Dederer's midlife take on sex and self-perception | Nicole & Co.

-- Sinclair requires TV stations, including KOMO, to air segments that tilt to the right
+- Sinclair requires stations, including KOMO, to air segments tilting to the right

 - Receiver Kenny Lawler a standout as Seahawks conclude rookie mini-camp